Closed Form Word Embedding Alignment: EVALUATING ACCURACY OF VARIANTS

 \subsection{Similarity and Analogies after Alignment}

 The \GloVe and \WordToVec embeddings both perform well under different benchmark similarity and analogy tests.
 These results will be unaffected by rotations or scaling.
 Here we evaluate how these tests transfer under alignment.
-Using the default Wikipedia dataset, we use \AOs{} to align \GloVe and \WordToVec embeddings.
+Using the default Wikipedia dataset, we use several variants of \AO{} to align \GloVe and \WordToVec embeddings.
 Then given a synonym pair $(i,j)$ we check whether $b_j \in B$ (after alignment) is in the neighborhood of $a_i$.

-More specifically, we use for $4$ common similarity test sets, which we measure with cosine similarity~\cite{Lev2}: Rubenstein-Goodenough (\RG, 65 word pairs) \cite{rg}, Miller-Charles (\MC, 30 word pairs) \cite{mc}, WordSimilarity-353 (\WSim, 353 word pairs) \cite{wsim} and SimLex-999 (\Simlex, 999 word pairs) \cite{simlex}.
-We use the Spearman correlation coefficient (in $[-1,1]$, larger is better) to aggregate scores on these tests; it compares the cosine similarity of $a_i$ to the paired aligned word $b_j$, to a human generated similarity score.
+More specifically, we use $4$ common similarity test sets, which we measure with cosine similarity~\cite{Lev2}: Rubenstein-Goodenough (\RG, 65 word pairs) \cite{rg}, Miller-Charles (\MC, 30 word pairs) \cite{mc}, WordSimilarity-353 (\WSim, 353 word pairs) \cite{wsim} and SimLex-999 (\Simlex, 999 word pairs) \cite{simlex}.
+We use the Spearman correlation coefficient (in $[-1,1]$, larger is better) to aggregate scores on these tests; it compares the ranking of cosine similarity of $a_i$ to the paired aligned word $b_j$, to the rankings from a human generated similarity score.

 Table \ref{tbl:Sim-Analogy} shows the scores on just the \GloVe and \WordToVec embeddings, and then across these aligned datasets.
-Before transformation (``untransformed'') these across-dataset comparison is very poor, close to $0$.
-Alignment with just \AOR{} achieves scores nearly as good as, and sometimes better than on the original datasets. \WordToVec scores higher than \GloVe, and the across-dataset scores are typically between these two scores.
-Adding scaling, with \AOs{} and also translation have small positive affect.
-We also consider first normalizing all vectors $a_i \in A$ and $b_i \in B$ so $\|a_i\|=\|b_i\|=1$ before alignment, as it would optimize average cosine similarity.
-This ``normalized'' score performs slightly worse, probably because it deemphasizes the alignment of more stably embedded vectors.
+To understand how the variants of \AO{} compare, we compute the scores after each of the various optimal transformation types are applied: rotation, then scaling, then translation, and finally we consider if we normalize all vectors before alignment to maximize cosine similarities.
+Before transformation (``untransformed'') the across-dataset comparison is very poor, close to $0$; that is, extrinsically there is very little information carried over.
+However, alignment with just \AOR{} achieves scores nearly as good as, and sometimes better than on the original datasets. \WordToVec scores higher than \GloVe, and the across-dataset scores are typically between these two scores.
+Adding scaling with \AOs{} has no affect on the scores on the similarity test because they are measured with cosine similarity.
+However also applying the optimal translation does increase the scores even though it optimizes Euclidean distance and not cosine distance.
+Perhaps surprisingly, applying rotation along with translation \emph{and} scaling improves more than just applying rotation and translation.
+This method applies scaling after the dataset is centered, so this then alters the inner products, and in a useful way.